mostrovoi/blockchain/SYSTEM_DESIGN.md

 - Is it ok that global unique ID is bound to the instance?
 A restart of the server currently provides a different ID
 - Do we want our solution to be strong consistent or high available?
 What is the eviction time acceptable in case of A?
+- How long do we want to keep the connections opened?